jonathanwiesel/alfred-workflows/Alfred Extensions/Organizer/README.md

 =================

 ***
-Organize/Clean up Finder window elements by name.
+Organize/Clean up Finder window elements by name, kind or modification date.

-This extension makes the action shown below:
+This extension makes the actions shown below (except for label):

 ![image1]

 To install just [download][download] and doble click the *.alfredextension* file.*

-To run you can type "*clean"* in Alfred bar.
-Or you can make a hotkey for it and your frontmost window will be organized.
+To run you can type "*clean argument"* in Alfred bar and your frontmost window will be organized.

+You can use the following arguments:

+    name
+    kind
+    date m
+    date c
+    size

+Or you can make a hotkey for each of them.

 ![image2]